Skip to content

 The overall data structure is reusable, but sector rules still matter.
 For example:

-• batteries need stronger focus on unique identification, carbon footprint, recycled content, due diligence, and performance-related data
+• batteries need stronger focus on unique identification, carbon footprint, recycled content, due diligence, state-of-health indicators, and the Annex XIII access model

 • electronics are likely to emphasise repairability, spare parts, updates, material composition, and recyclability